Humans, animals and land within shared ecological systems.

 SPACE _02

-Land and place are held through continuity so the land remains primary, rather than responsive to human schedules or demands.
-Human presence is secondary and contingent, shaped by the life of the land itself.
-What happens unfolds gradually through seasons, repetition, and sustained attention.
+Land and place are observed through continuity, so the land remains primary, rather than responsive to human schedules or demands.
+Human presence is secondary and contingent, shaped by the land, allowing a natural unfolding through seasons.

 Space held in this way is not organised around activity.
-What happens is shaped by the land, not by human schedules or intent.
+Activity is determined by the land, not by human schedules or intent.
 People spend time on the land as part of it.

 WRITING & RESEARCH_03

-It moves towards a clearer articulation of how humans, animals, and land exist within the same system, and where existing approaches fail to hold that complexity.
+It moves towards a clearer articulation of how humans, animals, and land co-exist within the ecosystem, and where existing approaches fail to hold that complexity.

 It draws on anthrozoology (with a focus on equids), ecology, ethology, and philosophy.